 1. Interactive Activities for Learning

 In many classrooms, this is a firm student favourite.
-Creating a mini play out of a given scenario, and bringing it to life as part of a group, can often be the most exhilarating thing about school.
+Creating a mini play out of a given scenario, and bringing it to life as part of a group, can often be the most exciting thing about school.

 Listening is just one form of input.
 Presentations nowadays are two-way affairs, where presenters can ask questions across their slides and get responses from their audience for everyone to see.

-You may not think a few simple questions in your presentations will make a difference, but letting students put forward their opinions in polls, scale ratings, brainstorms, word clouds and more can do absolute wonders for student engagement.
+You may not think a few simple questions in your presentations will make a difference, but letting students put forward their opinions in polls, scale ratings, brainstorms, word clouds and more can do wonders for student engagement.

 When you want your class to interact more with each other, use jigsaw learning.